 All that probably meant something in 1884.
 Somewhere along the line of AKC history (Ref #1), the “not-for-profit” American Kennel Club became more about $$$.
 No problem: AKC increased registration fees to pay for its ever-expanding Executive Board and staff.
 Problem: In order to do that, AKC had to snub its fundamental constituents, the breeders of purebred dogs.
-Make no mistake, AKC has always registered mass produced (puppy mill) dogs but when, thanks to TheDogPress.com and other brave publications, the dog fancy realized they were second-rate stock holders, AKC took steps to placate them.
+Make no mistake, AKC has always registered mass produced (puppy mill) dogs but when, thanks to TheDogPress.com, the dog fancy realized they were second-rate stock holders, AKC took steps to placate them.

 First, this quote from a feature article in the Philadelphia Enquirer Sunday edition, December 31, 1995.
 Robert Nejdl, remembered as the “Dean of AKC Inspections” for over 20 years before he took retirement in 1994, just before the Enquirer expose ran.
 “When people buy an AKC dog, they expect it to be of high quality and they expect the papers to truly match the dog.
 But that's not often true.”

 That is just a tidbit of the hard copy held by TheDogPress.com.